 Spread the nuts or seeds evenly on the dehydrator trays.

-Set the temp to 115° and dehydrate for about 24 hours, until crispy with a hint of moistness in the middle.
+I like to initially set the temp to 145° for the first hour to draw a good portion of the moisture out, then lower it 115° and dehydrate for 15-24 hours, until crispy with a hint of moistness in the middle.

 Times will vary among different nuts and seeds.
 Altitude plays a part too.
 I recommend turning the nuts or seeds after 12 hours, then giving a little taste test after 15 hours.
-Some nuts will be ready after 15.
+Some nuts, and most seeds will be ready after 15.
 The larger, more dense nuts will need more time.

 The best time to begin the dehydrating process is at night before you go to bed.
 This way when you wake up in the morning you can check to see the process.